-Matt Deegan is at the forefront of radio’s changing world.
+Matt Deegan is at the forefront of radio and audio.

 Matt is a Founder and Creative Director of the new media and radio consultancy firm, Folder Media.
-He works with a cross-section of UK radio and entertainment companies to help grow and develop their businesses.
+He helps develop new businesses for Folder and advises a cross-section of UK radio and entertainment companies how to grow and develop their businesses.

 Matt has also been strongly involved in the UK’s roll-out of DAB Digital Radio.
 For GWR and GCap (now Global Radio) he bid for and launched a number of digital radio multiplexes.
-He was also a Director of MXR’s nextwork of regional multiplexes and was involved in the launch of a variety of local and national digital radio stations.
-At Folder, he’s a Director of their MuxCo subsidiary which owns and operates nine digital radio multiplexes and is also involved in a contract to manage UTV’s multiplexes as well.
+He was also a Director of MXR’s network of regional multiplexes and was involved in the launch of a variety of local and national digital radio stations.
+At Folder, he’s a Director of their MuxCo subsidiary which owns and operates ten digital radio multiplexes and is also involved in a contract to manage News UK and Nation Broadcasting’s multiplexes as well.

-Outside of Folder, Matt has been involved with a variety of industry organisations.
-He’s been a committee member for the Sony Radio Academy Awards, Radio at the Edge conference, the Association of Student Radio Alumni and the Radio Academy’s 30 Under 30 scheme.
-He’s judged the Sonys, the Arqivas, the Student Radio Awards, the BBC’s Audio and Music awards, the BT Digital Music Awards as well as the Marketing & Promotions Awards.
-He’s also a trustee for Insanity, a new community radio station at Royal Holloway, University of London.
+Matt has been involved with a variety of industry organisations.
+He’s been a committee member for the Sony Radio Academy Awards, Radio at the Edge conference, the Association of Student Radio Alumni, the Radio Academy’s 30 Under 30 scheme and Radiodays Europe.
+He’s judged the Radio Academy Awards, the Arqivas, the BBC’s Gillards, the Student Radio Awards, the BBC’s Audio and Music awards, the BT Digital Music Awards as well as the Marketing & Promotions Awards.
+He was also a trustee for Insanity, a community radio station at Royal Holloway, University of London.